CreativeInquiry/terrapattern-website/README.md

 The site's has also made use of the [Bootstrap Framework](http://getbootstrap.com), and the [?????
 Theme](#).

+If you're interested in trying to run a version of Terrapattern yourself, note that this project requires a **search server** from which to request search results.
+This is a completely separate process, and in our implementation is running on a Google App Engine server out in the cloud.
+To configure and run your own search server, please see the documentation in the [main terrapattern repository](https://www.github.com/terrapattern).

 ## Installation Instructions:

 To run this site locally, you'll need to clone the repo, then run the following commands in your terminal: